Directing

 Living Room Theatre

-Reading Eugene Ionesco’s play, feels like an essay on power as epitomized by its characters: an egomaniacal, corrupt leader, world domination, feigning doctors, loyal servants, and jealous women.
+Reading Eugene Ionesco’s play feels like an essay on power as epitomized by its characters: an ego-maniacal, corrupt leader, a feigning doctor, loyal servants, and a young queen opposed by her elder rival.
 We found the comedic possibilities within the text and translated scenes and moments into parades, vaudeville sketches, and dances.

 Living Room Theatre

-We used a new script that I, and Polina Ionina, an actor in the production, translated.
+We used a new script translated from the Russian by Polina Ionina, an actor in the production, and me.
 Audiences moved from indoors to out and back inside.
-The collaborative spirit of Living Room Theatre both onstage and off changes the usual order of business of making theatre.
-On a day off, the company made party hats from rolls of wallpaper for the party scene that starts with joy but soon goes awry.
-We festooned a dead cherry tree with silk blooms and replanted it so audiences could see it through the Carriage Barn window when seated indoors.
-With a mysterious sound score by John Eagle, and actors attuned to Chekhov’s realism, the production laughed through its tears, as we all experienced the poignant sense of a way of life ending forever.
+Onstage and off, the collaborative spirit of Living Room Theatre changes the usual order of business of making theatre.
+For instance, on a day off, the company constructed party hats from rolls of wallpaper — a scene that starts in joy but soon goes awry.
+We festooned a dead cherry tree with silk flowers so that audiences sitting indoors could see it through the Carriage Barn window.
+With a mysterious sound score by John Eagle, and actors attuned to Chekhov’s realism, the production laughed through its tears, as we all experienced the poignant sorrow of a way of life ending forever.

 Living Room Theatre

 I stayed with the site-specific plan for this production, setting act one under a gorgeous spreading Linden tree.
-A violinist led the audience, to the tune of a Bartok dance, into the first of three locales in the Park-Mccullough Carriage Barn.
-Audiences reported that they relished moving from room to room because each location afforded a more intimate relationship with the play and its actors than a standard proscenium offers.
-Every character in the play is flawed, brilliant, funny, grieving, lovable, and questionable, and navigating these contradictions is the work and joy of doing Chekhov.
+To the tune of a Bartok dance, a violinist led the audience after act one into the Park-McCullough Carriage Barn where each act was placed in a different space there.
+Audiences reported that they relished moving from room to room because each location afforded a more intimate relationship with the play and its actors than a standard proscenium can offer.
+Every character in the play is flawed, brilliant, funny, grieving, lovable, and questionable.
+Navigating these contradictions is the work and joy of doing Chekhov

 The Seagull